 The start of one of the most prosperous times for the Building and Construction Industry, Crommelins Machinery sling shot into 2010 with a new brand image, website and brochures.
 Fuji Heavy Industries turns 50 and incorporates the famous 6-star Subaru logo on all products and all engines feature the 6 star logo on the recoil sticker.
 The updated logos and business look gave a clear message to the marketplace and put Subaru in the forefront of brand value and recognition.
 All products would be instantly recognizable as coming under the valued and well-respected Subaru product umbrella.
 With Subaru Industrial Products still being distributed in Australia by Crommelins.

 In 2015, Terry Crommelin OAM appointed Kevin Wilson as CEO, replacing the retiring Kevin Kennedy after 30 years.
 With over 25 years of senior management experience across a variety of industries, Kevin Wilson is looking to expand the range of products and services that Crommelins provides whilst maintaining its reputation for quality products and service.

 A happy and sad year, in 2017 Terry celebrated his 90th birthday with Crommelins staff and retired employees reminiscing about the good old times.
 A few months later Terry Crommelin passes away peacefully surrounded by family.
 May he Rest in Peace.

 Present Day – A new era begins.
-From humble beginnings selling equipment out of the back of an EJ Holden growing to be the strong family owned business it is today, employing over 30 people many having been with the Company for over 20 years.
-CROMMELINS still remains as premium hire quality brand with products predominately being built with Robin engines.
-With many more agencies and products planned, the Company will now be known as THE CROMMELIN GROUP, kicking off the next chapter with a fresh new look.
+From humble beginnings selling equipment out of the back of his Holden station wagon growing to be the strong family owned business it is today, employing over 30 people many having been with the company for over 20 years.
+Crommelins Machinery still remains as premium hire quality brand with products predominately being built with Robin engines.
+With many more agencies and products planned, the Company will now be known as The Crommelin Group, kicking off the next chapter with a fresh new look.